rule

 Text 8

-Of the sexual attraction between man and woman are both their hearts tied to one another and thereafter do they call for a home, privacy, children, wealth and relatives; this is the illusion of the living being known as "I" and "mine'.
+Because of the sexual attraction between man and woman their hearts are tied together and therefrom they call for a home, a territory, children, wealth and relatives.
+This now is the illusion of the living being known as 'I' and 'mine'.

 Text 9